ronrothjr/The-Spiral-of-Becoming/README.md

 ### **[About the Threads of Becoming](about.md)**

+What is our Mission?
+Why Threads?
+And how do they work together?

 ### **[Process Thought: A Universal Primer](process-thought.md)**

 This provides the philosophical grounding for the "becoming" promise built into the Threads of Becoming.